amiraegabr/health-log/README.md

 ## Model Details
 * Model type: Random Forest
 * Training datasets:
+  1. Each disease and its symptoms
-  1. Symptom_Description: Diseases description
+  2. Symptom_Description: Diseases description
-  2. Symptom_precaution: suggestions to be done in case of each diagnosis
+  3. Symptom_precaution: suggestions to be done in case of each diagnosis
-  3. Symptom-Severity: Every symptom and its weight
+  4. Symptom-Severity: Every symptom and its weight
 * Accuracy: 99.187%

 ## Getting Started
+First run ML model:
+1. Open preffered python IDE (eg.pycharm)
+2. Open ml model file
+3. Run "uvicorn main:app —reload" in the terminal

-To run the app, follow these steps:
+Then to run the app:
 1. Clone the repository: `git clone https://github.com/amiraegabr/healthlog.git`
 2. Open the project in your preferred IDE (e.g., Android Studio, Visual Studio Code)
 3. Run the app on an emulator or physical device

-To run ML model:

 ## Version
 Current version: 1.0